LambdaGeo/rwh-ptbr/cap06.md

     deriving (Eq)
 ```

 The compiler treats UniqueID as a different type from Int.
 As a user of a UniqueID, we know only that we have a unique identifier; we cannot see that it is implemented as an Int.
-[7 comments](comments: show / hide)

 When we declare a `newtype`, we must choose which of the underlying type's typeclass instances we want to expose.
 Here, we've elected to make NewtypeInt provide Int's instances for Eq, Ord and Show.
 As a result, we can compare and print values of type NewtypeInt.
-[4 comments](comments: show / hide)
 ```
 ghci> N 1 < N 2
 True
 ```
 Since we are _not_ exposing Int's Num or Integral instances, values of type NewtypeInt are not numbers.
 For instance, we can't add them.
-[1 comment](comments: show / hide)
 ```
  ghci> N 313 + N 37